Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

-The main tool in the final section is the following lemma, which establishes that generators for finite edge-labeled graphs $(G,\alpha)$ can be assumed to be in a certain kind of general position.
+The main tool in the final section is the following lemma, which establishes that generators for edge-labeled graphs $(G,\alpha)$ can be assumed to be in a certain kind of general position.
 More importantly, the lemma constrains the edge-labeled graphs $(G,\alpha)$ that can arise as the duals to a simplicial complex.
 In essence, it says that we may change coordinates to assume that any particular interior vertex in a simplicial complex is the origin of the plane, and then reinterprets that for the edge-labeling of the dual graph.

 This lemma reinforces the point that generalized splines are more general than splines dual to simplicial complexes.
 It is not generally true that every edge-labeling can be modified by an affine linear operator so that any individual vertex is incident only to ideals generated by polynomials with nonconstant terms!
-This is a constraint on the graph inherited from the geometry when its dual space is embedded in Euclidean space.
+This is a constraint on the graph inherited from the geometry of graphs embedded in Euclidean space.